 A Challenging Year

 At the onset of the COVID-19 pandemic, SecureMD’s biggest concern was the safety of staff as well as patients.
-Like PE partner centers and practices across the country, SecureMD had limited access to personal protective equipment (PPE), as it is not considered a hospital, an office, or even a clinic.
+Like PE partner centers and practices across the country, SecureMD had limited access to personal protective equipment (PPE).
+This is because it is not considered a hospital, an office, or even a clinic.
 Thankfully, SecureMD leaned on PE GI Solutions’ considerable supply chain strength and resources to obtain N95 masks, goggles, and impervious gowns for the team.

 Soon after safety concerns were mitigated with increased PPE, a new and more significant obstacle arose: being denied access to most of the prisons.
 In March 2020, the State Department of Correctional Health issued guidance postponing elective procedures but left the decision to allow necessary diagnostic colonoscopies and alike procedures up to individual prisons.
 With this news, SecureMD chose to stay open in the most uncertain times of the pandemic last spring.